Ratio-consistent estimation for long range dependent Toeplitz covariance with application to matrix data whitening: Main results

 \item The spectral density $f$ is even and has the following asymptotic behavior near $0$:

 for $x\in[-\pi,\pi]\backslash\{0\}$ where $a\in(0,1)$ and $L$ defined in $[\pi^{-1},\infty)$ is a slowly varying function at $\infty$. \end{enumerate}

-As mentioned in Introduction, the assumptions on $\Zb$ and $\Cb_N$ allow the matrix $\Xb$ to cover two types of models.
-When the matrix $\Zb$ has i.i.d standard real (resp. complex) Gaussian entries and $\Cb_N$ is a real symmetric (resp. complex Hermitian) deterministic matrix, each row of $\Xb$ is distributed as $\gN(0,\Cb_N)$ and the correlations between different rows are stationary and are characterized by the Toeplitz matrix $\Rb_M$.
+The assumptions on $\Zb$ and $\Cb_N$ allow the matrix $\Xb$ to cover two types of models.
+When the matrix $\Zb$ has i.i.d standard real (resp. complex) Gaussian entries and $\Cb_N$ is a real symmetric (resp. complex Hermitian) deterministic matrix, each column of $\Xb$ is distributed as $\gN(0,\Cb_N)$ and the correlation between two columns $\xb_i,\xb_j$ is $\gamma(i-j)\Cb_N$, which is the product of a scalar $\gamma(i-j)$ depending only on the difference of their indices $i-j$ and a fixed matrix $\Cb_N$.
 Then $\Xb$ represents a $N$-dimensional stationary Gaussian process with a separable correlation structure.
-By the orthogonal (resp. unitary) invariance of the rows in $\Xb$, we can assume that $\Cb_N$ is diagonal without modifying the distribution of $\Sb$, $\hRb_M$ and $\hRb_M^b$ defined in \eqref{eq:intro:sample_covariance}-\eqref{eq:intro:toepl_averaging}.
+Note that in this case, the multivariate process $\Xb$ is a linear transform by $\Cb_N^{1/2}$ of $N$ i.i.d samples of a univariate stationary process.
+By the orthogonal (resp. unitary) invariance of the columns in $\Xb$, we can assume that $\Cb_N$ is diagonal without modifying the distribution of $\Sb_X$, $\hRb_M$ and $\hRb_M^b$ defined in \eqref{eq:intro:sample_covariance}-\eqref{eq:intro:toepl_averaging}.
+When the rows $\zb_i$ are distributed as $\sqrt{M}\ub$ where $\ub^\tran$ follows the uniform (Haar) measure on the unit sphere in $\R^M$ or $\C^M$, and $\Cb_N=\diag(\nu_1,\dots,\nu_N)$ with $\nu_i$ some i.i.d nonnegative random variables, independent of $\zb_i$, we can write the rows of $\Xb$ as